-Tom Fickeisen, CPA is a member of the Board of FAMA Ministries and assists with the oversight of its finances.
+Tom Fickeisen, CPA is the treasurer of FAMA Ministries.
 He worked as a tax auditor in Maine Revenue Services for over 25 years.
 He and his wife Carman have been married for over 40 years and have been active in the Christian community in Portland, Maine for over 30 years.
 They currently attend East Point Christian Church in South Portland, Maine

 Anne Olmstead is a member of the Board of FAMA Ministries and is responsible for multiple administrative aspects of the organization, including timely and responsible transmission of funds to Central Africa at the board’s direction.
 She was a member of the initial team of Americans to review the work of FAMA on-site in Africa.
 She works as a paraprofessional at BerryDunn Wealth Management and has been active in Christian ministry for over 30 years.
 She and her husband Michael have raised three children.